nllz/IRTF-HRPC/draft-methodology.md

 Future research questions
 -------------------------
-All of the steps taken above raise the following question that need to be addressed after the research methodological steps outlined above have been completed:
+All of the steps mentioned above raise the following question that need to be addressed after the research methodological steps outlined above have been completed:

 How can the rights enabling environment be safeguarded in (future) protocol development?